PE-22-28 (8mg)

 PE-22-28 and TREK-1 Receptors

-TREK-1 is a cognate receptor for Spadin and thus PE-22-28.
-It is a two-pore potassium channel regulated by several different molecules and regulates neuronal excitability.[2]
-TREK-1 is abundant in the prefrontal cortex, the amygdala, and the hippocampus.
+TREK-1 is a cognate receptor for Spadin and, therefore, researchers suggest it may be for PE-22-28 as well.[1]
+It is a two-pore potassium channel regulated by several different molecules and is considered to regulate neuronal excitability.[2]
+TREK-1 appears to be abundant in the prefrontal cortex, the amygdala, and the hippocampus.
 By reducing the neuron’s excitability, TREK-1 may help protect against excitotoxicity.
+Researchers suggest spadin has the potential to relieve neurogenic depression controlled by the TREK-1 channel. spadin may potentially reverse the loss of hippocampal volume by stimulating neurogenesis.[3,4] Considering the similarities between the potential of spadin and PE-22-28, it can be posited that a similar hypothesis applies for PE-22-28 as well.

 PE-22-28 Peptide and Neurogenesis